arcionlabs/arcion-docs/CONTRIBUTING.md

 4. View Locally

-  Hugo server builds the website and serves it using an HTTP server.
+  `hugo server` builds the website and serves it using an HTTP server.
   After you run hugo server, it displays the URL of the local build:

   ```
   Web Server is available at //localhost:1313/ (bind address 127.0.0.1)
+  ``````

   You can make changes while the server is running.
 The server automatically detects any change you make in website content and and rebuilds the site.
-  ``````